Event-by-Event Direction Reconstruction of Solar Neutrinos in a High Light-Yield Liquid Scintillator: Datasets

-\textbf{\textit{Data Sets}} - During the period of April -- October 2020 (Period 1), SNO+ was partially filled with scintillator that floated on a larger volume of water inside the AV.
+During the period of April -- October 2020 (Period 1, exposure \SI{23}{\kilo\tonne\day}), SNO+ was partially filled with scintillator that floated on a larger volume of water inside the AV.
 The LS portion comprised \SI{365}{\tonne} with a PPO concentration of \SI{0.6}{\gl}.
-The interface with the water region was $\sim$\SI{75}{\cm} above the AV equator. {\it In-situ} measurements of light emitted from low energy background events in the LS region during this phase indicated a yield of $\sim$300 detected photoelectrons per MeV of deposited electron energy.
-A parametrisation of the inherent scintillator timing profile was derived based on a comparison of data with simulations for $^{214}$Bi background events, tagged via the associated alpha decay of $^{214}$Po, and has the following form:
+The interface with the water region was $\sim$\SI{75}{\cm} above the AV equator. {\it In situ} measurements of light emitted from low energy background events in the LS region during this phase indicated a yield of $\sim$300 detected photoelectrons per MeV of deposited electron energy.
+A parametrization of the inherent scintillator timing profile was derived based on a comparison of data with simulations for $^{214}$Bi background events, tagged via the associated alpha decay of $^{214}$Po, and has the following form:

 where $P$ is the probability of photon emission, t is the time of emission, $A_i$ is the fraction of light in the ith component, $\tau_i$ is the fall time of the ith component and $\tau_r$ is the common rise time, found to be \SI{0.8}{\nano\s}.
-This parameterisation is shown in Fig. \ref{fig:ScintProfiles} and the derived constants are given in Table \ref{tab:TimeConstants}.
+This parameterization is shown in Fig. \ref{fig:ScintProfiles} and the derived constants are given in Table \ref{tab:TimeConstants}.

-For the Period 1 data set, an extra fiducial volume constraint was implemented in order to avoid proximity to the interface, excluding events which reconstruct in the scintillator within \SI{1}{\m} of the equator.
-From this data set, 20 solar neutrino candidates were extracted.
+For the Period 1 dataset, an extra fiducial volume constraint was implemented in order to avoid proximity to the scintillator-water interface, where optical effects became nonuniform.
+Events were excluded which reconstructed within the water volume, and within \SI{25}{\centi\m} above the interface.
+From this dataset, 20 solar neutrino candidates were extracted.